emagiz/emdocs/mds/howto/userguide-eventstreaming.md

 ### Event Streaming Settings

 When you navigate to Settings -> Event Streaming you can configure the amount of Event Processing containers.
-In most cases the default of one is adequate for your needs
+In most cases the default of one is adequate for your needs.
+Only in cases where there is a larger number of event processors and a need for failover, these settings can be influenced.
+The size is determined by the number of flows running on the container - similar to the messaging approach.

 ### Design overview